Details

 Overall system efficiency: 167% Period: Finished in December 2017.
 Organisation: Stadtwerke Bergheim GmbH |

-The city of Bergheim is located left of the Rhine river near Cologne, right at the centre of a mayor lignite open pit mining district.
+The city of Bergheim is located on the left of the Rhine River near Cologne, right at the centre of a major lignite open pit mining district.
 In Bergheim, approximately ten public facilities are supplied with thermal heat through the communal district heating network.
 Sump water is a by-product of lignite mining, as groundwater needs to be drained from the open pit mine.
 The sump water contains a large geothermal potential, with temperatures up to 27 degrees Celsius.
 Sump water is accordingly drained through pipes and transferred approximately 400 m to a heat generation station.
-Here, temperatures are raised in a heat pump to approximately 85 degrees Celsius, and heat is sent through the local district heating network to supply local consumers such as sport centres and schools.
+Here, temperatures are raised in a heat pump to approximately 85 degrees Celsius, and heat is sent through the local district heating network to supply local consumers, such as sports centres and schools.

-The heat pump has a heat capacity of 865 kW and is driven by CO2, hereby enabling high-temperature delivery.
+The heat pump has a heat capacity of 865 kW and is driven by CO2, enabling high-temperature delivery.
 It is supplemented by a 400 kW CHP natural gas engine, a heat storage and two existing natural gas boilers of 1860 kW and 2300 kW, functioning as peak load units.
-Electricity produced in the gas-powered CHP unit is, in combination with sump water, used in the heat pump.
+Electricity produced in the gas-powered CHP unit is used in the heat pump in combination with sump water.
 Energy from the open pit groundwater is extracted and utilized.
-If the CHP unit produce more electricity than the heat pump demands, it is supplied to the national grid.
+If the CHP unit produces more electricity than the heat pump demands, it is supplied to the national grid.
 The heat pump operates with a COP of approximately 3.0.
-The total CHP and heat pump system has an efficiency of 167% and as electricity is supplied directly to the heat pump, the unit corresponds to a high-efficient natural gas boiler.
+The total CHP and heat pump system has an efficiency of 167%, and as electricity is supplied directly to the heat pump, the unit corresponds to a highly efficient natural gas boiler.

 The system is supplemented by an energy storage tank with a volume of approximately 25 m3.
-The buffer tank increases flexibility of the overall system and is able to supply the heating network for several hours.
-Hereby, the system can deliver heat in periods when the sump water supply is limited due to maintenance or other events.
+The buffer tank increases the overall system's flexibility and can supply the heating network for several hours.
+Thus, the system can deliver heat in periods when the sump water supply is limited due to maintenance or other events.

-The heat pump system reduces the fossil fuel demand by 26% and reduce the CO2-emissions by 32% compared to the previous system without utilization of excess heat.
-It lowers the heat prices in the community and is a reliable source of energy, as two sources, electricity and gas, are used.
-By extracting energy from the lignite mine, groundwater temperatures are decreased which derive environmental benefits.
+The heat pump system reduces fossil fuel demand by 26% and CO2-emissions by 32% compared to the previous system without utilizing excess heat.
+It lowers heat prices in the community and is a reliable source of energy, as two sources, electricity and gas, are used.
+By extracting energy from the lignite mine, groundwater temperatures are decreased, which derives environmental benefits.

 Bergheim, Germany